 Anytime you are in an accident, try to protect yourself by taking pictures and protecting evidence.
 For more information, request a free copy of Shane Smith's book, 10 Mistakes That Can Ruin Your Georgia Wreck Case.

 If you believe you were not at fault for your Georgia accident, talking with an Atlanta auto accident attorney may be a good idea.
-Contact the Law Offices of Shane Smith at 770-HURT-999.
+Contact Shane Smith Law at 770-HURT-999.